zamundio/boilerplate-1/howto/change_dashboard.md

 ---
-title: Change the dashboard
+title: Customize the dashboard
 parent: How-to
 permalink: /howto/change-dashboard
 nav_order: 0
 ---

-# Change the dashboard
+# Customize the dashboard

 You can override the dashboard view by publishing it :